Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Introduction

 \section{Introduction}

-Multivariate statistical data depth functions provide an order of the elements of a space on $\mathbb{R}^p,$ $p\geq 1,$ with respect to a probability distribution on the space.
-Regina Liu \citeyearpar{Liu-1990} introduced the simplicial depth as an instance of depth that satisfies some good theoretical properties that later became the constituting properties of the notion of statistical data depth \citep{Zuo-Serfling-2000}.
-The simplicial depth of a $p$-dimensional point $x$ with respect to a distribution $P$ is the probability that $x$ is contained in a closed simplex whose vertices are drawn indipendently from $P$, namely $d(x; P) = \int \mathbf{I}( x \in \triangle[x_{1},\dots,x_{p+1}]) dP(x_1) \cdots dP(x_{p+1});$ with $\triangle[x_1, \dots, x_{p+1}]$ denoting the closed simplex with vertices on $x_1, \dots, x_{p+1}$ and $\mathbf{I}$ the indicator function.
-Given a random sample $X_1, \dots, X_n$ from $P$, the simplicial depth is estimated by the sample simplicial depth $d_{n}(x; P) = \binom{n}{p+1}^{-1} \sum_{1 \leq i_1 < \dots < i_{p+1} \leq n} \mathbf{I} ( x \in \triangle [ X_{i_1}, \dots, X_{i_{p+1}} ] ).$ Consistency of the sample simplicial depth is established in \citet{Liu-1990} and \citet{Arcones-Gine-1993}.
-As studied in \citep{Liu-1990}, the simplicial depth is invariant under affine transformations and vanishes at infinity and, if $P$ is absolutely continuous and angularly symmetric (see Section \ref{section:symmetry:of:random:variables} for the definition of angular symmetry), it obtaines its maximum value at the center of angular symmetry and it is monotonically nondecreasing along rays through this point.
-Since its introduction, the simplicial depth has been broadly studied and applied in the literature; see, for instance, \citet{Arcones-Gine-1993,Arcones-Chen-Gine-1994,Li-Cuesta-Liu-2012}.
+Multivariate statistical data depth functions provide an order of the elements of a space on $\mathbb{R}^p,$ $p\geq 1,$ with respect to a probability distribution on the space. \citet{Liu-1990} introduced the simplicial depth as an instance of depth that satisfies some good theoretical properties that later became the constituting properties of the notion of statistical data depth \citep{Zuo-2000}.
+The simplicial depth of a $p$-dimensional point $x$ with respect to a distribution $P$ is the probability that $x$ is contained in a closed simplex whose vertices are drawn independently from $P$, namely